Derek Rucker

 Derek Rucker made his NBL debut with the Brisbane Bullets at 23 years of age.
 He scored 48 points in his first game.

-Brisbane entered the season with a new-look squad, ready to rebound from their dismal eighth-placed finish in ’89, which saw the Bullets miss the playoffs for the first time under coach Brian Kerle.
-Only three of the 13 players who wore a Bullets singlet the previous year returned – Leroy Loggins, Robert Sibley, and Greg Fox.
+Brisbane entered the 1990 season with a new-look squad, ready to rebound from their eighth-placed finish in 1989—the first time the Bullets had missed the playoffs under coach Brian Kerle—with only Leroy Loggins, Robert Sibley, and Greg Fox returning from the previous year’s group.

-Those exiting included captain Larry Sengstock and Ron Radliff, who had been with the team for eight and seven seasons, respectively, leaving to join the new Queensland expansion team, the Gold Coast Cougars and second-year guard Rodger Smith, joining them.
-John Dorge (to Geelong), Darren Perry (to Eastside), and Dan Clausen (to Adelaide) all headed elsewhere.
-Greg Giddings, Shane Edwards and import Winston Crite were not offered a contract to return, and Danny Morseu retired.
+Those exiting included captain Larry Sengstock and Ron Radliff, who joined the new Queensland expansion team the Gold Coast Cougars alongside second-year guard Rodger Smith, while John Dorge (to Geelong), Darren Perry (to Eastside), and Dan Clausen (to Adelaide) moved on, Greg Giddings, Shane Edwards, and import Winston Crite were not re-signed, and Danny Morseu retired.

-Loggins, who was used with mixed success in the off-guard spot the previous season, reverted to his more familiar and preferred small forward position.
-Moore and Sibley headed up a frontline that also included comeback player Chris McGraw and young Melbourne pair Paul Rees and Craig Adams, with locals Steve McLeod and Chris Clarkson making up the 12-man list.
-In a flash, the Bullets went from the oldest team in the league, a average age of 26.5 years, to probably the youngest at 23.1 years.
+Loggins, used with mixed success at off-guard in 1989, reverted to his preferred small forward spot, while Sibley and new import Andre Moore anchored a revamped front line with comeback big Chris McGraw, supported by young Melbourne pair Paul Rees and Craig Adams and locals Steve McLeod and Chris Clarkson to round out the 12-man list, and in a flash the Bullets went from one of the oldest teams in the league with an average age of 26.5 years to one of the youngest at 23.1 years.

 1991